-Very early/early varieties with a plant population of less than 85.000 plants/ha and mid-early/mid-late varieties with a plant population of less than 81.000 plants/ha are discarded.
+Very early/early plots and varieties with a plant population of less than 85.000 plants/ha and midearly/mid-late varieties with a plant population of less than 81.000 plants/ha are discarded.
 In this approach, all very early/early varieties will have a plant population between 85.000 and 100.000 plants/ha and all mid-early/mid-late varieties will have a plant population between 81.000 and 95.000 plants/ha.
+The minimum number of trials of a variety should be 3 out of 7 and the minimum number of plots should 6 out of 14.